flyjancy/CortexM0_SoC_Task/README.md

-# Cortex M0 based SoC Tutorial Version
+# Cortex M0 based SoC Tutorial Task Version

-This version is for a companion tutorial by us.
+This version is for a step-by-step tutorial.

 There are some references in folder /docs/